jordicf/FRAME/tools/rect/README.md

 ### Minarea option

+When running the minarea option, the program tries to maximize the density of the enclosed area all while ensuring the total area is at least a percentage of the original area.
+It's called minarea because, in practice, this option finds the minimum area with the maximum density.

 **Maximize** $(\sum A_i p_i x_i) / (\sum A_i x_i)$

 **Subject To** $\sum A_i x_i \geq 0.89 \sum A_i p_i$

 ### Maxdiff option

+When running the maxdiff option, the program maximizes the difference between the area inside and the area outside of the rectangle.

+The area inside the rectangles can be written as $\sum A_i p_i x_i$, the area outside of the area is $\sum A_i p_i (1 - x_i)$, and the area inside the rectangles that's not part of the module is $\sum A_i (1 - p_i) x_i$.
+The difference is:

+**Maximize** $\sum A_i p_i x_i - \sum A_i p_i (1 - x_i) - \sum A_i (1 - p_i) x_i$

+Simplifying down the formula, we get:

+**Maximize** $3\sum A_i p_i x_i - \sum A_i x_i - \sum A_i p_i$

+Note how $\sum A_i p_i$ is just a constant (does not depend on any variable of the model) and therefore we can simplify it down to:

 **Maximize** $3\sum A_i p_i x_i - \sum A_i x_i$

 ### Minerr option

+When running the minerr option, the program minimizes the error.
+The error is just the last two terms in the original formulation of the last option.
+Simplifying:

 **Maximize** $2\sum A_i p_i x_i - \sum A_i x_i$

 ### sf option

+The sf option is a generalitazion of the other two options.

 if d < 1 then: